fariqodri/aiforsea/README.md

 - [score](score.py) script

-    In order to run the score script, **make sure that the models are available in models folder**.
+    In order to run the score script, **make sure that the models are available in models folder.
+If there are no models available in models folder, you need to run the [train script](train.py) first.**.

     If the models are already available, you can the run the script by:
     ```